clojurists-together/clojuriststogether.org/content/news/2021/q3-2021-survey-results.md

 * 3 long-term * 1.5k/month => $13.5k
 * Clojars => $4.5k

-We would like to fund 6 developers for long-term grants instead of 3.
+We would like to fund 6 developers for long-term fellowships instead of 3.
 However to do so we'll need new developer and company members to help support this.
 If you're a company that relies on Clojure, please consider joining Clojurists Together.

 ## Survey Responses